 1 In this context, independently means that it is not required to care about the Quartz-framework that is technically related (and used) for the IOM Job Framework.
 The user can focus on the business context.

-In the following, there are several use cases listed where the Job Framework can be useful:
+There are several use cases where the Job Framework can be useful:

 The Job Framework offers the following features: